• Skip to primary navigation

 • 1 lb skinless boneless chicken thighs

-• ¼ cup cornstarch or as needed (or sub with potato starch)
+• ¼ cup cornstarch or potato starch, add more if needed

 • ⅓ cup vegetable oil or any neutral oil